themesberg/flowbite-svelte/src/routes/forms/floating-label.md

 <Htwo label="Validation" />

-<p>Use the following examples of input validation for the success and error messages by applying the validation text below the input field and using the green or red color classes from Tailwind CSS.</p>
+Use the following examples of input validation for the success and error messages by applying the validation text below the input field and using the green or red color classes from Tailwind CSS.

 <ExampleDiv>
 <!-- Success messages -->